Mark Shimada

 Přečtěte si více

-English phrasal verb practice with "blow up" and "blow out"
+English phrasal verb practice with "fill in" and "fill out"

-Timmy's 10th birthday was full of surprises.
-He blew out candles, his dad blew up balloons, and his mom displayed a blown-up photo.
-His soccer team even blew out the competition!
-This story helps you practice important phrasal verbs, making English more fun and easier to understand.
+At soccer camp, Lucy fills out a form and fills in for the coach during an emergency.
+She gains confidence and skills, noticing how she has filled out both physically and in her abilities.
+This story helps practice phrasal verbs, making English more engaging and easier to understand.
 Listen to the story on Latudio’s YouTube channel, practice answering the questions using the phrasal verbs.

 Anglická frázová slovesa